jesussgtz/cisco-network-project/README.md

-This is a network design and configuration project done wih Cisco Packet Tracer In this project I:
+Cisco Packet Tracer Network Design — ACCOUNTS & DELIVERY Departments Project Overview

+This project simulates a small office network connecting two departments — ACCOUNTS and DELIVERY — using Cisco Packet Tracer.
+The network is segmented into two subnets, each containing PCs, printers, and switches, all linked by a central router.
+The goal was to configure IP addresses, enable communication across departments, and verify that the PCs can ping each other successfully.
+ Key Features & Tasks Completed

-Designed a network topology for ACCOUNTS and DELIVERY departments using Cisco Packet Tracer.
+    Designed the network topology with:

+        2 Cisco 2960-24TT switches

+        1 Cisco 2911 router

+        2 printers and 4 PCs across ACCOUNTS and DELIVERY

-Configured Router0 with two subnets (192.168.40.0/25 and 192.168.40.128/25), assigning proper IP addresses, subnet masks, and gateways to all interfaces.
+    Configured IP addresses, subnet masks, and default gateways for all devices:

-Deployed 2960-24TT switches in each department and connected them to multiple PCs and printers using appropriate cables.

-Configured PCs and printers with valid IPs and default gateways to enable communication across the network.
+        ACCOUNTS subnet: 192.168.40.0/25

+        DELIVERY subnet: 192.168.40.128/25

+    Connected all devices using appropriate cables (straight-through and crossover as needed).

-Tested end-to-end connectivity with ping commands to verify that DELIVERY PCs could successfully reach ACCOUNTS PCs.
+    Tested end-to-end connectivity using ping to verify that PCs in DELIVERY can reach PCs in ACCOUNTS and vice-versa.

+ Skills Demonstrated

+    Network design and basic architecture

+    IP addressing and subnetting

+    Device configuration on Cisco Packet Tracer

+    Connectivity testing and troubleshooting

+    Basic network documentation